cepstein/RadMoller/RadMoller_1.0/README.txt

 This is the incident beam kinetic energy, in MeV.

-===	Compiling and Running	===

-You will need installations of ROOT and CMAKE.
-In the directory RadMoller_1.0, run the commands:

-mkdir build
-cd build
-cmake ..
-make
-./RadMoller [nEve]

-where [nEve] is the desired number of events.
-It is recommended to keep this in sets of less than ~(a few)*10^6 in order to prevent output file sizes from becoming unreasonable.
-Generation of such a number of events typically takes less than a minute.

 ===	Output File Summary	===

 The generator has up to three outputs.

 (1) Histogram file: histos.root.
-By running 'root -l ../plotHistos.C' from the build directory, one can see various kinematic plots (they are currently only set up for 100MeV incident electrons but this will become dynamically adjusted in a future release).
+By running 'root -l ../plotHistos.C' from the build directory, one can see various kinematic plots.

 (2) Txt file: Containing 10 tab-delimited columns: weight, p1 (x,y,z), p2 (x,y,z), k (x,y,z).